Nifuroxazide: Health claims

+Research directions

 STAT3 inhibition

-In addition to its antibiotic activity, nifuroxazide has been found to be a potent inhibitor of STAT3, and consequently has been proposed as a cancer treatment.
+In addition to its antibiotic activity, nifuroxazide has been predicted to possess properties of inhibiting STAT3, so it can potentially interfere with a specific cell signaling pathway that some cancer cells depend on for survival, proliferation, and metastasis.

 ALDH1 cancer stem cells

-High aldehyde dehydrogenase (ALDH) 1 enzymatic activity is a marker for cancer stem cell/tumour initiating cell populations in many cancers.
-Nifuroxazide was found to be bio-activated by ALDH1 enzymes, and shown to selectively kill ALDH1-High melanoma cells in experimental human cell systems and mouse models.
-ALDH1 is enriched in melanoma patient samples following BRAF and MEK inhibitor treatments, and it has been proposed that nifuroxazide may be useful as a cancer treatment in this context.
+Nifuroxazide was found to be bio-activated by ALDH1 enzymes, and can potentially kill ALDH1-High melanoma cells in experimental human cell systems and mouse models.
+High aldehyde dehydrogenase (ALDH) 1 enzymatic activity is a marker for cancer stem cell/tumour initiating cell populations in some cancers.
+ALDH1 is enriched in melanoma patient samples following BRAF and MEK inhibitor treatments, and it has been proposed that nifuroxazide may be researched in this context.

+USP21 inhibition

+Recent preclinical studies suggest that nifuroxazide can potentially inhibit USP21, a deubiquitinase implicated in cancer progression, by suppressing its enzymatic activity and reducing the expression of specific microRNAs that regulate USP21, but the solid evidence on potential applications is lacking.